a-synchronous/rubico/README.md

 When you use this library, you obtain the freedom that comes only from having those three points fulfilled.
 The result is something you may enjoy.

 # Introduction
-rubico is a robust, performance-optimized, and thoroughly benchmarked module of 24 higher order functions for async agnostic functional programming in JavaScript.
+rubico is a robust, optimized, and thoroughly benchmarked module of 24 higher order functions for async agnostic functional programming in JavaScript.

 ```javascript
 const {